hrawp/buzzline-05-aaron/README.md

 # buzzline-05-aaron

+This project was very interesting.
+I will provide a narrative here.
+First, I worked to get sqlite to split its output into different tables based on category.
+I completed that successfully.
+Next, I created mongodb_consumer_aaron.py as kafka_consumer_case.py called two functions in the sqlite_consumer_case.py.
+I adapted my file to accommodate MongoDB command logic.
+I also updated kafka_consumer_aaron.py to support MongoDB.
+This kafka_consumer_aaron.py file is the one I run in WSL.

+I then tried to run the code, but I had an error that I could not connect to MongoDB server.
+I tried starting it on my PC, but that did not work.
+I had to install MongoDB in WSL.
+That got me a bit farther.

+I then had to work a half a dozen more code changes.
+But soon I could see Kafka processing messages and sending them to MongoDB.

+I could not find the database, but I opened MongoDB GUI and I could connect to it.
+I saw my processed messages, and they persisted through multiple consumer cycles.
+I was a little worried that there were three log entries per message, but the database only had one message per consumer message.

+So, I was satisfied that I completed my two objectives.

+1. Split into separate tables based on "category" and have it persist.
+2. Get this project executing with MongoDB.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

 In this example project, we incorporate relational data stores.